-- Describe post harvesting technology and the methods of harvesting - Write down the post harvest handling and also various kinds of packaging. - Identify the storage of food products and its challenges. - Understand the control and to overcome the wastage due to bad storage. - Identify the types of food storage.
+- CO 1.
+Describe post harvesting technology and the methods of harvesting - CO 2.
+Know about the post harvest handling and also various kinds of packaging. - CO 3.
+Identify the storage of food products and its challenges. - CO 4.
+Understand the control of wastage due to bad storage. - CO 5.
+Describe the types of food storage.